little-pinecone/jwt-spring-boot-angular-scaffolding/README.md

 ## Running in production

-Set up the `apiUrl` const in `frontend/src/main/angular/src/environments/environment.prod.ts`.
+Set the `apiUrl` const in `frontend/src/main/angular/src/environments/environment.prod.ts` to the path for the production environment.

 ## Built With